Industry40Lab/PrepStation/README.md

 ## Packages Description:

-The package "moveitinterface_cpp" is a wrapper of MoveIt c++ API where the cobot trajectory is planned.
+The package "moveitinterface_cpp" is a wrapper of MoveIt C++ API where the cobot trajectory is planned.

 The package "robot_interface" contains the service for open/close of ur5e gripper.

 The package "panda_info" contains the messages being communincatd between stations.

 The package "panda_workstation" is the package installed on the control station publishing the information of defective PCBs to the reworking station.

 The package "rs_location_retrival" receives the RGB-D images from the RealSense camera D435i, localizes the desolering tools and publishes the corresponding coordinates.

+## Packages dependencies:

+moveit;
+universal robot
+realsense camera

+ros1/2 bridge